What is a food allergy?

 Can food allergies be prevented or avoided?

 Once a food allergy is diagnosed, avoid the food that cause it.
 If you have an allergy, you must read the labels on all prepared foods you eat.
 Your doctor can help you learn how to avoid eating the wrong foods.
 If your child has food allergies, give his or her school and other care providers instructions of what foods to avoid.
 Tell them what to do if the food is accidentally eaten.
-There is no cure for food allergy.

 Food allergy treatment